 Since 2010, over 5.000 forcibly displaced and marginalized people have studied in JWL’s programs, 50% of whom are women.
 During an initial three-year pilot period, JWL pioneered the offering of an on-line Diploma in Liberal Studies to refugees and host community members in Dzaleka refugee camp in Malawi, Kakuma refugee camp in north-west Kenya, and in the city of Amman, Jordan.
-In addition, JWL has enabled refugees and host community members to study 25 different Community Service Learning Tracks (CSLTs) classroom-based courses at all three pilot sites and in Aleppo in Syria, in Afghanistan, Thailand, and in Chad.
+In addition, JWL has enabled refugees and host community members to study 25 different Professional Certificate Programs, which are classroom-based courses at all three pilot sites and in Aleppo, Syria, Afghanistan, Thailand and Chad.
 These courses serve the needs of the community in areas such as teacher education, counseling, English as a foreign language, child protection, special needs, and community health.
-JWL is presently in 10 countries and with 16 learning sites
+JWL is presently in 10 countries and with 16 learning sites.

 JWL Believes that tertiary learning and the formation of a global community of learners addresses the root causes of poverty, isolation, despair, conflict and displacement in order to build a more peaceful and humane world.
 JWL knows education fosters hope.